Defence Minister asked to give Ukraine lethal aid - Cabinet said no

 Brownlee said New Zealand banks should identify transactions which are essentially routing money back into Russia.

-"I would hope that that is reported to the central bank."
+"I would hope that is reported to the central bank."

 New Zealand imposed more sanctions on Russia today after reports of Ukrainian civilians being abused, murdered and buried in mass graves.